ribbon-lang/rvm/README.template.md

 This is a virtual machine implementation for the [Ribbon](https://ribbon-lang.github.io) programming language.

-For the bytecode implementation see [rbc](https://github.com/ribbon-lang/rbc).
+For the bytecode ISA specification, see [rbc-isa](https://github.com/ribbon-lang/rbc-isa)

-For the ISA spec see [rbc-isa](https://github.com/ribbon-lang/rbc-isa).
+For the bytecode implementation, see [rbc](https://github.com/ribbon-lang/rbc)

 ## Contents